GRI 401 Employment

 ---|

-The protection of human rights within the company and in the supply chain is a priority for Bertelsmann.
-Bertelsmann is committed to the principles of the Universal Declaration of Human Rights and to the principles of the UN Global Compact, to the United Nations Guiding Principles on Business and Human Rights, and the International Labour Organization (ILO) core labor standards.
+The protection of human rights within the company and in the supply chains is a priority for Bertelsmann.
+Bertelsmann is committed to the Principles of the Universal Declaration of Human Rights, the Principles of the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the UN “Free & Equal” Standards, the OECD Guidelines for Multinational Enterprises, and the ILO Core Labor Standards.
 Ensuring fair working conditions is an integral part of Bertelsmann’s corporate culture.
-Bertelsmann sets binding human rights standards in the company as well as in the global supply chain, which must be adhered to by all employees and business partners.
-Key corporate guidelines that address the issue of human rights and codify these standards are the Bertelsmann Code of Conduct, the Bertelsmann Supplier Code of Conduct as well as the Executive Board Guideline on Anti-corruption & Integrity (see GRI 102-16 ).
+Bertelsmann sets binding human rights standards in the company as well as in the global supply chains, which must be adhered to by all employees and business partners.
+Key corporate guidelines that address the issue of human rights and codify these standards are the Bertelsmann Code of Conduct, the Bertelsmann Supplier Code of Conduct, as well as the Executive Board Guideline on Anti-corruption & Integrity (see GRI 102-16 ).

 The Code of Conduct and the Supplier Code of Conduct reaffirm the right to freedom of association and the right to engage in collective bargaining, in accordance with applicable laws and regulations, for all employees of Bertelsmann companies as well as those of business partners.
-At Bertelsmann violations of this principle may be reported via the aforementioned whistleblowing channels of Bertelsmann’s compliance management system, both by employees and by third parties (see GRI 102-17 ).
+At Bertelsmann, violations of this principle can be reported via the speak-up channels of Bertelsmann’s existing compliance management system, both by employees and by third parties (see GRI 102-17 ).

 GRI 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk